Spotchi/site/about.md

 permalink: /about/
 ---

-I am a mysterious techie, a lunatic searching for meaning in bits and bytes
+I am a computer and mathematics enthusiast

+In search for meaning in bits and bytes